Skip to content

 Many thanks for taking the time to read this and for contributing to RoboStack!

 This project is in early stages and we are looking for contributors to help it grow.
-The developers are on gitter where we discuss steps forward.

 We welcome all kinds of contribution -- code or non-code -- and value them highly.
 We pledge to treat everyones contribution fairly and with respect and we are here to help awesome pull requests over the finish line.